DominikN/husarnet-sidecar-nvidia/README.md

 In your laptop sitting in the same Husarnet network, open a demo Wordpress site running in Docker with Husarnet Sidecar namespace provided:

 http://husarnet-container:80

+## Summary

+If you face any issues with IPtables and see errors like `ip6tables v1.8.7 (nf_tables): Could not fetch rule set generation id: Invalid argument`, just copy `husarnet.Dockerfile` and `husarnet-docker.sh` files to your project, and start Husarnet Sidecar the same way as shown in `compose.yaml` file instead of pulling the default one from a Dockerhub.